-The unmistakeable sculpture on Reykjavik’s northern coast is a nod to the country’s Viking history.
+The unmistakable sculpture on Reykjavik’s northern coast is a nod to the country’s Viking history.
 Constructed in 1990, to celebrate the city’s 200th anniversary, this incredible modern art piece jars spectacularly against the backdrop of mount Esja across the harbour and is a great place to meet and relax whilst walking along Saebraut.
 You can spot some crazy sunsets from this point as well as potentially catching sight of the Northern Lights!

 Do as the local’s do and visit a Swimming Pool

 Price: 900 Icelandic Krona (Approx £6 / $8)

 Come to Iceland, go to the Blue Lagoon, but also visit Reykjavik’s local pools.
 For roughly a tenth of the price you’ll find you can receive the same relaxing experience as you bathe in naturally heated, chemical-free waters.
 Laugardalslaug is Reykjavik’s largest swimming pool complex located a short drive from the city center.
 Whittle the hours away with good conversation in 40 degree hot pots, steam rooms and salt water.

 Sweat on a Beach